matthodan/jekyll-asset-pipeline/README.md

 ### SASS/SCSS

-You probably get the gist of how converters work, but I thought I'd add an example of a SASS converter for quick reference.
+You probably get the gist of how converters work, but here's an example of a SASS converter for quick reference.

   ``` ruby
   module JAPR